What is IMEI Number? How to Find Your IMEI Number?

-An IMEI (as mentioned before) stands for International Mobile Equipment Identity.
-Every mobile has a unique 15-digit number that is globally unique referred to as the device ID or IMEA ID.
-If the mobile device has 2 SIM slots then the device will have two IMEA ID’s.An IMEI number is hardcoded into the device making it impossible to overwrite it.
-The number is assigned by the manufacturer to the cellular device, just like every other piece of equipment, for instant cars.
+IMEI stands for International Mobile Equipment Identity.
+Every mobile has a unique 15-digit number that is globally unique and referred to as the device ID or IMEA ID.
+If the mobile device has 2 SIM slots, then the device will have two IMEA IDs.
+An IMEI number is hardcoded into the device, making it impossible to overwrite.
+The manufacturer assigns the number to the cellular device for instant cars, just like every other piece of equipment.

-The Division of IMEI Number
+IMEI Number Structure

 The typical IMEI arranged sequence could be explained as follow:

-1. WW -sets the reporting body identifier showing the GSMA approved TAC (Typical Allocation Code)
+1. WW -sets the reporting body identifier showing the GSMA-approved TAC (Typical Allocation Code)

 3. YYYYYY - identifies the specific cellular device